Sharons Florida

 The leaves are variable and can be found with two lobes, three lobes or none at all.
 My experience has been that the southern species tend to have margins that are entire and the lobed varieties seem to be found more in central Florida.

 This is the only passion vine that I have found to attract zebra longwing butterflies.
 It is a must have for any butterfly gardener.
+The yellow passionflower (Passiflora lutea) grows in shade, but never seems to put out enough leaves to support hungry caterpillars.
+It also spreads and is rather puny compared to the corkystem passionflower.

 Zebra longwing butterflies and this passion vine both prefer shady spots.
 Zebra longwings do not like direct sun because they are almost completely black and they absorb a lot of heat so tend to stay in areas that are shady.
 This vine also attracts the gulf fritillary butterfly, in central Florida, and the Julia, in south Florida.
 It just seems to always be preferred by the zebra longwings in my gardens.
 However, gulf fritillaries will certainly use is at a larval source if there are no purple passionflowers around.